thephpleague/flysystem/docs/advanced/caching.md

 use League\Flysystem\Cached\CachedAdapter;
 use League\Flysystem\Cached\Storage\Stash as StashStore;

+// You can optionally pass a driver (recommended, default: in-memory driver)
 $pool = new Pool();

-// you can optionally pass a driver (recommended, default: in-memory driver)
+// Storage key and expire time are optional
 $cache = new StashStore($pool, 'storageKey', 300);
-// Storage Key and expire time are optional

 $adapter = new CachedAdapter(new Adapter(__DIR__.'/path/to/root'), $cache);
 $filesystem = new Filesystem($adapter);